standage/IntervalLoci/transcript-support/README.md

 # Evaluating gene models by transcript support

-The [GAEVAL integrity score][integrity] measures how much a gene model is or is not supported by available trancript evidence.
+The [GAEVAL integrity score][integrity] measures the extent to which a gene model is or is not supported by available trancript evidence.
 The integrity score integrates exon coverage, structural accuracy, and UTR length, with 1.0 representing complete support and 0.0 representing a complete lack of support.

 Here we use the GAEVAL integrity score to assess the genome annotation of the paper wasp *Polistes dominula* published by NCBI RefSeq.